Search for nucleon decay via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ in 0.484 Mton-year of Super-Kamiokande data: SEARCH METHOD

-where the summation is over the number of rings, $\vec{p}_i$ is the reconstructed momentum of $i^{\textrm{th}}$ ring.
-In \textbf{C4}, the total mass cut around the physical mass of $\pi^{0}$ is considered for $n\rightarrow\nu\pi^{0}$.
-After \textbf{C5}, the range of the total momentum is restricted below 1,000\,MeV/$c$, which sufficiently covers the signal momentum range and the tail of the background distribution constrains its overall normalization.
-For $p\rightarrow\nu\pi^{+}$, an additional lower limit by 200\,MeV/$c$ is applied, vetoing events below the Cherenkov threshold by non-showering particles.
-The breakdown of remaining background samples after event selections is shown in TABLE~\ref{table:breakdown}.
-For the $p\rightarrow\nu\pi^{+}$ search, the dominant background events originate from a single non-showering ring by $\overset{\scriptscriptstyle(-)}{\nu_{\mu}}$ charged-current quasielastic (CCQE) interactions.
+where the summation is over the number of rings and $\vec{p}_i$ is the reconstructed momentum of $i$th ring.
+In C4, the total mass cut around the physical mass of $\pi^{0}$ is considered for $n\rightarrow\nu\pi^{0}$.
+After C5, the range of the total momentum is restricted below 1000\,MeV/$c$, which sufficiently covers the signal momentum range and the tail of the background distribution constrains its overall normalization.
+For $p\rightarrow\nu\pi^{+}$, an additional lower limit by 200\,MeV/$c$ is applied, vetoing events below the Cherenkov threshold by nonshowering particles.
+The breakdown of remaining background samples after event selections is shown in Table~\ref{table:breakdown}.
+For the $p\rightarrow\nu\pi^{+}$ search, the dominant background events originate from a single nonshowering ring by $\overset{\scriptscriptstyle(-)}{\nu_{\mu}}$ CCQE interactions.
+As muon neutrinos undergo approximately 50\% disappearance in the energy range relevant to this search, incorporating neutrino oscillations in the MC reduces the expected atmospheric neutrino background relative to an unoscillated flux.
 The next dominant background events arise from single-pion production (1$\pi$).
-Among single-pion events, the event sample with zero decay electrons has a larger fraction of neutral-current single-pion production (NC1$\pi$) than the one-decay-electron sample due to the restriction of secondary decay by (anti-)muon after CC1$\pi$.
+Among single-pion events, the event sample with zero decay electrons has a larger fraction of neutral-current single-pion production (NC1$\pi$) than the one-decay-electron sample due to the restriction of secondary decay by the (anti)muon after CC1$\pi$.
 NC1$\pi$ is the dominant background in the $n\rightarrow\nu\pi^{0}$ search.

-TABLE~\ref{table:bestfit} shows the expected signal efficiencies.
+Table~\ref{table:bestfit} shows the expected signal efficiencies.
 Compared to the 2014 SK nucleon decay search, the averaged signal efficiencies are decreased by 16\% for $p\rightarrow\nu\pi^{+}$ and by 32\% for $n\rightarrow\nu\pi^{0}$ due to the updated pion-nuclear interaction model, which increased pion absorption rates for both modes.
 For the $p\rightarrow\nu\pi^{+}$ search, efficiencies for the one-decay-electron sample have increased since SK-IV with improved Michel-electron-tagging efficiency, which reduced the inefficiency in the zero-decay-electron sample.